leonleo997/MinesweeperPSL/README.md

 **Cell phone number:** 3229105674

 ## Description
 This project has been developed in Java.
 It's a classic game of Minesweeper that is played using your terminal.
-When the game is begining you will see this:
+When the game is beginning you will see this:
 ```
 WELCOME TO THE GAME: MINESWEEPER
 First, type the board height, width and amount of mines.
 Each number separed by a blank space (For example:8 15 10)